 A company's C-MeX score is calculated as the weighted average of customer satisfaction (CSAT) scores from customer service (CS) and customer experience (CE) surveys.
-The customer measure of experience is a customer satisfaction survey of a randomly selected sample of a company's overall residential customer base which asks them how satisfied they are with their company and the customer measure of satisfaction is a customer satisfaction survey of a sample of residential customers who have contacted their company which asks them how satisfied they are with how the company has handled their issue.
+The customer measure of experience is a customer satisfaction survey of a randomly selected sample by Ofwat's agent of a company's overall residential customer base which asks them how satisfied they are with their company and the customer measure of satisfaction is a customer satisfaction survey of a sample of residential customers who have contacted their company which asks them how satisfied they are with how satisfied they are with how the company has handled their issue.